 Drinks don’t stay cold for very long in the sweltering Tokyo heat.
 The solution for that?
 Frozen bottles of tea, water, or juice, available in most convenience stores.
 You can also buy bottles of ordinary drinks and freeze them in your hotel freezer.
 Another cold treat you can try is kakigori—fluffy shaved ice covered generously in syrup.
 It’s been a Japanese summer staple since ancient times, and recently, luxury kakigori has been gaining popularity.
 They come in all sorts of exquisite flavors, like green tea and strawberry.

 The yukata is the ultimate summer outfit.
 These traditional kimonos, made of indigo-dyed cotton, are lightweight and airy, making them perfect for hot summer days.
 You can find a similar version for kids, known as jinbei.
 They are hassle-free and much more affordable than silk kimonos, and you’ll find a wide selection of cute, summery designs.
-You can even wear them to the games!

 You’ll see plenty of people in Japan carrying multifunction umbrellas that protect them from both the heat and rain.
 They come in a variety of fun colors and patterns, and are available in most department stores and retail shops.
 If that’s not enough, you can fan yourself with delicate hand fans.
 You can choose from a wide range of designs and even get one to match with your yukata.
 Japanese hand fans also make for great souvenirs